lukemmolnar/dynmap_land_claims_extractor/README.md

 - If the map doesn't load properly, try increasing the wait time using the `-w` option
 - For high-resolution displays, you might want to increase the viewport size with `--width` and `--height`
 - If you encounter any browser-related issues, make sure you've installed the Playwright browsers with `python -m playwright install chromium`
-- If you're getting false positives in change detection, try increasing the `--threshold` and `--min-area` values
+- If you're getting false positives in change detection, try:
+  - Enabling `--focus-on-claims` to only detect changes in land claim colors
+  - Adjusting `--color-tolerance` to fine-tune how strictly to match land claim colors (lower = stricter)
+  - Increasing the `--threshold` and `--min-area` values
-- If land claims aren't being detected properly, try adjusting the `--posterize` value to better distinguish claim colors
+- If land claims aren't being detected properly, try:
+  - Adjusting the `--posterize` value to better distinguish claim colors
+  - Decreasing `--color-tolerance` if using color-specific detection